Excerpts from the autobiographical notes of Captain Charles Albertson composed after his retirement from the New York City Police Department in 1905.

 On this trip across the continent, I visited Colorado Springs and while there motored to many places of interest.
 When at Williams Canyon, nearly all of the visitors went up the long stairway to observe the seven falls come tumbling down.
 Two ladies who were near me were having an animated argument relative to where the Museum of Art in New York City was located.

 They were both in error as regards the location.
 I volunteered to tell them where it was.
 They were evidently in the habit of debating relative to locations of interest in the great City, for they asked me many questions.
 The younger of the two remarked that I was well versed on N.Y.
 City.
-I replied that I should be fore I was a member of the Police Department there for many years.
-One of them said, were you acquainted with Inspector Albertson?
-I replied that I should and was as I had been in his company continually for more than sixty years.
-Mrs. Brewster then recognized me having live in Waverly and visited my library which was open to the public many times.
+I replied that I should be, fore I was a member of the Police Department there for many years.
+She then said, “Were you acquainted with Inspector Albertson?”
+I replied that “I should be as I had been in his company continually for more than sixty years.”
+Mrs. Brewster then recognized me, having lived in Waverly and visited my library which was open to the public many times.